AdobeDocs/experience-manager-forms-cloud-service.en/help/integrate-docusign-adaptive-forms.md

    `mvn -PautoInstallPackage clean install`

+   After executing these steps, you can view a new custom submit action [Submit with DocuSign electronic signatures](#enabledocusign) available in the list of submission options for an adaptive form and a [DocuSign cloud service configuration](#configure-docusign-with-aem-forms) in your local development environment.

 1. Compile and [Deploy the code to your [!DNL AEM Forms] as a Cloud Service environment](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/implementing/deploying/overview.html?lang=en#customer-releases).

-After executing these steps, you can view a new custom submit action [Submit with DocuSign electronic signatures](#enabledocusign) available in the list of submission options for an adaptive form and a [DocuSign cloud service configuration](#configure-docusign-with-aem-forms).

 ## Integrate [!DNL DocuSign] with [!DNL AEM Forms] {#configure-docusign-with-aem-forms}